hitman0334/music-bot/README.md

+# Note
+The bot is unstable for now, I will fix this asap
 # Discord Music Bot
 This bot is made by Shahzain with distube and discord.js you can deploy this bot to heroku with no problems
 # Commands